explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 This is a good suggestion; we will do this and also consider other ablations studies (in addition to excluding the target string).
 It is worth pointing out that fixed or standardised terminological definitions (for a given paper or research community, say) might be helpful or even important in some domains; for example the IPCC Summary for Policymaker reports use terms like _extremely likely_ in a specific predefined ways.
 Nevertheless your general point remains valid.

-Re. the target-sharing point, the target string is an important part of the query for the key use case where the reader or author is trying to retrofit an interpretation to text already written.
-So this probably does not qualify as answer leakage per se.
+Re. the target-sharing point, the target string is an essential part of the problem specification, so not part of the answer.
+(The key use case for us is a reader or author trying to retrofit an interpretation to text already written.)
 Your point about determining whether LLM reasoning is actually happening is important though; counterfactual testing, which is possible only given a hand-generated solution, is precisely designed to catch this.
 We will improve our reporting on this (RQ2).

 # Response to Reviewer azjF